 Understanding many expats are retired, they still manage to make pennies in their spare time.
 For instance, a lot of Brits rent out their property as a holiday home whilst they’re not available.

 Just like moving to any other country, the changes in lifestyle are to be expected.
-Along with the cheaper prices across the board when we are talking about living cost in Spain, there’s also the change in lifestyle that will take a turn naturally when you move to Spain for retirement – which means you are more inclined to spend a lot less on a daily basis.
+Along with the cheaper prices across the board when we are talking about living costs in Spain, there’s also the change in lifestyle that will take a turn naturally when you move to Spain for retirement – which means you are more inclined to spend a lot less on a daily basis.
 What plays a big role in this?
 That’s right, it’s again the beautiful weather and a laid back and safe way of life.
-If you are thinking about things to do in the UK, you usually end up going to shopping, cinema or any form of activity which typically ends up costing money.
-Contrary to this, living in Spain means you are more likely to go on a long walk, spending time in sunshine, or spending evenings having barbeques instead of costly meals.
+If you are thinking about things to do in the UK, you usually end up going shopping, cinema or any form of activity which typically ends up costing money.
+Contrary to this, living in Spain means you are more likely to go on a long walk, spending time in the sunshine, or spending evenings having barbeques instead of costly meals.

 If you decide to spend your retirement in Spain, then it goes without saying you will need a place to live – unless you have family or friends already set up there.
-Now in Spain, it’s not all expensive whether you decide to purchase or rent.
+Now, in Spain, it’s not expensive whether you decide to purchase or rent.
 If you decide to live in the city centre, it’s estimated to cost you almost half as much you would pay for in the UK.
-If you’re going the village/town route, then the chances are they are much cheaper than you’d expect.
+If you’re going to the village/town route, then the chances are they are much cheaper than you’d expect.